-Call Johansson and Lopez Attorneys at 954-745-7517 for a confidential and free consultation to build the legal team you need to fight your case today.
+Call Johansson Law at 954-745-7517 for a confidential and free consultation to build the legal team you need to fight your case today.

-Financial fraud encompasses several types of "White Collar" crimes.
+Financial fraud encompasses several types of “White Collar” crimes.
 Individuals and organizations often commit financial fraud crimes for personal or business gain.
-Tracing the money often explains the gains but the defendant's version of events is often overlooked.
-You can rely on Johansson and Lopez Attorneys to investigate and present your version of events to explain your side of the story --- often lacking any such intent to defraud anyone.
+Tracing the money often explains the gains but the defendant’s version of events is often overlooked.
+You can rely on Johansson Law to investigate and present your version of events to explain your side of the story — often lacking any such intent to defraud anyone.
 Fraud in connection with an otherwise legitimately-operated mutual or hedge fund, including, for example, late trading, certain market timing schemes, valuations of net asset values, and other trading practices.